 President says France’s generous social security system is financially unstable.

-The government wants the employees to pay into the so-called “special regime” pension schemes on an equal footing with civil servants and private sector workers, increasing their contribution period from 37.5 years to 40 years.
+The government wants to put state employees paying into so-called “special regimes” on an equal platform with civil servants and private sector workers – thus increasing their contribution period from 37.5 years to 40 years.

 The special funds were introduced after the second world war, mainly for workers in physically demanding jobs, but they are running deficits that will cost the taxpayer an estimated $7bn this year.

 |“Now is the time for the government to listen to the rail workers and withdraw its proposals”